James-Lappin/BasketApi/README.md

 I find swagger a good way to document and test the api.
 I have setup swagger and the swagger UI can be found at http://localhost:55603/swagger

 ## CI/CD
 I have setup appveyor to run on every commit.
 This makes sure the solution builds, the tests pass and produces the app in a container.
 The code for appveyor is in the ci folder.
-The current status can be found at https://ci.appveyor.com/project/JamesLappin/basketapi
+The current status can be found [here](https://ci.appveyor.com/project/JamesLappin/basketapi)

 ## Docker
 Once the tests have passed, a docker image is created and uploaded to dockerhub.
 This can be found [here](https://hub.docker.com/r/jameslappin/basketapi/).